-While a rabbit’s fur makes him cute, it is also important for his survival.
-A rabbit’s fur will adapt depending on his surrounding environment.
-This adaptation of the rabbit’s fur helps him to camouflage and blend with the surrounding.
-For instance, a rabbit in arctic areas is likely to be white in color while a rabbit in the desert is likely to be reddish-brown.
+While a rabbit’s fur makes him cute, it is also essential for survival.
+A rabbit’s fur will adapt depending on its surrounding environment.
+This adaptation of the rabbit’s fur helps him camouflage and blend with the surroundings.
+For instance, a rabbit in arctic areas is likely white, while a rabbit in the desert is reddish-brown.
 Again, the fur protects the rabbit from both heat and cold.

-In addition to playing a critical role in detecting any form of sound and alert them of predators, a rabbit’s ears play an important function in its survival.
+In addition to playing a critical role in detecting any form of sound and alerting them of predators, a rabbit’s ears play a vital function in its survival.
 The ears are of great importance, especially to rabbits that live in the desert or hot regions, as they act as “air conditioners.”
 These 5-inch long ears radiate heat, thereby enabling self-thermoregulation.

 Rabbits have evolved to have large feet that act like “snowshoes” to protect them from adverse winter conditions.
 These large feet also have fur to help protect rabbits from the desert heat.

 A rabbit’s small and ball-shaped tail plays a very crucial role.
-When fleeing from a predator, a long and bushy tail can slow down the rabbit.
+A long and bushy tail can slow down the rabbit when fleeing from a predator.
 Under such a scenario, a small tail doesn’t stick out and cannot be latched on by a predator.

 A rabbit has four incisors on the upper jaw instead of two.
-These extra teeth enable the rabbit to gnaw and chew through tough plant material.
-Rabbits are strictly herbivorous, and so the shapes of their teeth play a critical role.
-In fact, the rabbit’s front teeth keep on growing during their lifespan to enhance their survival chances.
+These extra teeth enable the rabbit to gnaw and chew through rigid plant material.
+Rabbits are strictly herbivorous, so their teeth’ shapes play a critical role.
+The rabbit’s front teeth keep growing during their lifespan to enhance their survival chances.

 The fact that rabbits are highly productive is essential in upping their chances of survival.
 A rabbit can give birth three or four times a year.
 This high reproduction rate is crucial, given that about 85% of baby rabbits do not make it to their first birthday.